awsdocs/amazon-dynamodb-developer-guide/doc_source/GSI.md

 Global secondary indexes support eventually consistent reads, each of which consume one half of a read capacity unit\.
 This means that a single global secondary index query can retrieve up to 2 × 4 KB = 8 KB per read capacity unit\.

 For global secondary index queries, DynamoDB calculates the provisioned read activity in the same way as it does for queries against tables\.
 The only difference is that the calculation is based on the sizes of the index entries, rather than the size of the item in the base table\.
 The number of read capacity units is the sum of all projected attribute sizes across all of the items returned; the result is then rounded up to the next 4 KB boundary\.
-For more information on how DynamoDB calculates provisioned throughput usage, see [Throughput Settings for Reads and Writes](ProvisionedThroughput.md)\.
+For more information on how DynamoDB calculates provisioned throughput usage, see [Managing Throughput Settings on Provisioned Tables](ProvisionedThroughput.md)\.

 The maximum size of the results returned by a `Query` operation is 1 MB; this includes the sizes of all the attribute names and values across all of the items returned\.